Becoming You With Julie

 Ingredients for a pumpkin spice chai latte in labeled bowls.

-• Chai tea bags – Any black tea chai works.
+• Chai tea bags – A black tea chai gives you the classic flavor.
+Use rooibos chai for a caffeine-free version.
 Prefer loose-leaf?
 Here’s my favorite loose-leaf Masala Chai.
 Just use a tea infuser or strainer before mixing.

-• Maple syrup – Substitute with agave, date syrup, or coconut sugar.
+• Maple syrup – Substitute with agave or date syrup.

-• Classic flavor: Spiced black tea chai (cinnamon, ginger, cardamom, clove).
+• Classic flavor: Spiced black tea chai with cinnamon, ginger, cardamom, clove.

 Try: The Republic of Tea Bold Black Chai or Numi Golden Chai Black Tea